 Be sure to register your server with all the popular server-finding websites and provide extensive detail as to what is included.
 This could make or break your chances of getting your server recognized.

-5. Create Artwork
+6. Create Minecraft Artwork

 People are willing to pay for high quality drawings, paintings, and graphic designs of their in-world characters with their specific skins.